-Adding the Best-Fit Function
+Adding the Curve-Fit Function

-7. Now that you have created your graph, you need to add a best-fit line, called a trendline in Excel.
+- 7. Now that you have created your graph, you need to add a curve-fit line, called a trendline in Excel.
 Right-click on any data point and choose "Add Trendline..."; a linear fit is applied to your data (even though this may not be the correct function for your data!)
-The "Format Trendline" panel appears to the right of your graph containing six best-fit functions, also known as regressions.

-Excel will determine which of the six can be used for your data (but it doesn't pick the correct function for you!)
-In this course we might use four of these regressions: "Exponential" ($y = ae^{bx}$); "Linear" (y = mx + b); "Polynomial" (of 2^{nd} order: $y = ax^2 + bx + c$); or "Power" ($y = ax^b$).

-8. Select the function that best fits your data.
+The "Format Trendline" panel appears to the right of your graph containing six curve-fit functions, also known as regressions. - Excel will determine which of the six can be used for your data (but it doesn't pick the correct function for you!)
+In this course we might use four of these regressions: "Exponential" ( $y = ae^{bx}$ ); "Linear" (y = mx + b); "Polynomial" (of $2^{nd}$ order: $y = ax^2 + bx + c$ ); or "Power" ( $y = ax^b$ ). - 8.
+Select the function that best fits your data.
 Note that when performing an actual experiment, you will generally know the function that you expect to fit your data.
 You will be guessing at the best fit when doing the "Graphing and Curve Analysis..." exercise.
-If you pick the wrong regression and have closed the "Format Trendline" window, right-click on the trendline and choose Format Trendline again.
+If you pick the wrong regression and have closed the "Format Trendline" window, right-click on the trendline (not a data point) and choose Format Trendline again.

-Important note: If you pick a function which cannot be applied to the selected data set, Excel will remove the trendline, and the dialog box will switch from "Format Trendline" to "Format Chart Area"!
-Close this window, and add the trendline again.
+Important note: If you pick a function which cannot be applied to the selected data set, Excel will remove the trendline, and the dialog box will switch from "Format Trendline" to "Format Chart Area".
+Close this window and add the trendline again.

 - 9. Next, you will ALWAYS put a check in the box next to Display Equation on Chart.
 This will display the appropriate equation for the line chosen.
 Excel calculates the values of the appropriate coefficients a, b, c, and m.
 You should note that more significant figures might be presented than are dictated by the accuracy of your measurements.
-It is from these coefficient values that you will be performing your analysis. - Note that the default font size for the equation box is very small, which your lab instructor will find difficult to read.
+It is from these coefficient values that you will be performing your analysis. - Note that the default font size for the equation box is 9-point, a very small size that your lab instructor will find difficult to read.
 Increase the font size by selecting the equation box, clicking the Home tab and changing the font size to 14.
 Move the equation so that it does not obscure the line or any data points.
 Thank you. - 10.
-With your graph now created, corrections or additions to the data can be made if needed.
+Corrections or additions to the data can be made if needed after your graph is created.
 Simply change a number or delete a bad data point and the graph will update automatically.
+Your instructor can show you an easy way to add additional data points.